Important COVID-19 Update

 All wedding notifications are added to an internal booking calendar – to assist event organisers with access to reserves.
-Following approval a permit will be issued, this permit does not offer or guarantee exclusive use of the area or reserve.
+Following approval, a permit will be issued, this permit does not offer or guarantee exclusive use of the area or reserve.
+It is recommended that event organisers arrive early to secure their location.
 A $300 licensing administration fee (including GST) will apply.

 Commercial events longer than one day